mrak/website/src/markdown/index.md

 Eric Mrak is a software developer in the Bay Area.
 He specializes in cloud infrastructure development and has degrees in Computer Science and Human-Computer Interaction.
-He is currently employed at [Brex](https://brex.com) as a Senior Software Engineer on the Cloud Infrastructure team.
+He is currently employed at [Fastly](https://fastly.com) as a Senior Site Reliability Engineer.

 ## Options